balinorLiang/documentdb/README.md

 # Introduction

-`DocumentDB` is the engine powering vCore-based Azure Cosmos DB for MongoDB.
-It offers a native implementation of document-oriented NoSQL database, enabling seamless CRUD operations on BSON data types within a PostgreSQL framework.
-Beyond basic operations, DocumentDB empowers you to execute complex workloads, including full-text searches, geospatial queries, and vector embeddings on your dataset, delivering robust functionality and flexibility for diverse data management needs.
+`ivydocumentdb` is an open-source project developed based on Microsoft DocumentDB and compatible with IvorySQL.
+It offers a native implementation of document-oriented NoSQL database, enabling seamless CRUD (Create, Read, Update, Delete) operations on BSON(Binary JSON) data types within an IvorySQL framework.
+Beyond basic operations, ivydocumentdb empowers you to execute complex workloads, including full-text searches, geospatial queries, and vector embeddings on your dataset, delivering robust functionality and flexibility for diverse data management needs.

+[IvorySQL](https://docs.ivorysql.org/en/ivorysql-doc) is advanced, fully featured, open source Oracle compatible PostgreSQL with a firm commitment to always remain 100% compatible and a Drop-in replacement of the latest PostgreSQL.

 [PostgreSQL](https://www.postgresql.org/about/) is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.